Rotarepmi/movies-api/README.md

 ## Getting Started

 To run the project clone and install the repository.
 You will have to set up and connect your working MongoDB instance and get api key for http://www.omdbapi.com/.
-Store your db password and omdbapi key in .env file.
+Store your database password (variable MONGO - required on production) and omdbapi key (variable OMDB - required on dev and prod) in .env file.

 ## Running the tests